bright-sea/docs/en/doc/web-component.md

 </p>

 Use a web component is just like use a normal HTML tag.
-For example, if we put a HTML tag <button> on page and it will functional as a button.
+For example, if we put a HTML tag 'button' on page and it will functional as a button.
 The same as web component, if we put a web component tag on page, we can have a custom component with encapsulated logic and style.